heharkon/SylCode/README.md

 # SylCode

-SylCode is a small piece of Scala code for presenting ID numbers as pronouncable "words", combinations of syllables, consisting of a consonant and one or two vovels.
+SylCode is a small piece of Scala code for presenting ID numbers as pronounceable "words", combinations of syllables, consisting of a consonant and one or two vowels.

 SylCode is inspired by https://github.com/heharkon/readable-hash project and others.